EliteLoser/ConvertTo-Json/README.md

 True
 ```

 Comparing my cmdlet to the PowerShell team's.
 DateTime objects are another story still.
 I might go with a different approach than the PowerShell team there, but I'm unsure why they chose the \/Date(01234567...)\/ approach - and also with "meta properties" added (but not always ...).
+As of 2018-06-25, I handle dates with the -DateTimeAsISO8601 parameter (terrible name).
+See below

 ```powershell
 > $ComplexObject = @{